There is a terrible philosophy circulating in the world right now, that goes a little something like this:

 We should NOT be who we were naturally born to be.
 We should not accept ourselves as we live now.
 Life isn’t about merely eeking through and surviving.
 Life is about conquering and learning to become BETTER (not the same) in ALL areas of your life.
 It is about growing up and becoming mature.
 Any other philosophy is just a “feel good” philosophy designed to be a convenient excuse for sinful behavior, (and/or laziness).

 Can you imagine what the world would be like if we truly embraced this absurd philosophy to the full extent?
-Just imagine if we all just embraced who were truly are, and we never made any attempt to better ourselves or to change.
+Just imagine if we all just embraced who we truly were, and we never made any attempt to better ourselves or to change.
 Here is how I envision it:

 - Everyone would be fat.
 If we all just “were who we were,” we would all be fat slobs.
 Why?
 Because food tastes good, and our greedy nature would be to stuff our faces to get any pleasures we can from it.
 I think it is pretty clear this would happen, considering the obesity epidemic that is happening across the U.S. right now.
 Also, we would never work out–because that would not make us as we were born.
 That would be “changing” who we already were, since we weren’t born with ripped 6-pack abs.
 And we are lazy by nature, so why put the effort into exercising?